Chat to us online now

 Internet service providers (ISP) have contact email addresses for complaints about email and Cyber Bullying coming from their network and this will normally be firstname.lastname@example.org, email@example.com or whichever system the sender is using.
 Don't reply to the email or delete it, get your parents to forward the whole thing to the sender's ISP.

 We closed down a series of message boards in the Hertfordshire/north London area where pupils were being identified by name, school and year and others were invited to post abuse about them.
 These boards have been reported to Hertfordshire Police following complaints to us by parents and pupils.

 Sending abuse by email or posting it into a web board can be harassment and if this has happened to you then your parents or carers need to make a complaint to the police.

 All message boards run by private individuals are hosted by firms and you can often find an address to complain to in the 'help' section of the board.
 In our experience firms usually act swiftly to shut down the board because allowing abuse to be posted is against their terms and conditions.

 Even if the people posting this abuse do so using a false name, they can still be traced because the firm which hosts the website will keep logs which detail where uploads have been made from.
 You and your parents can't access this information but the police can.

 If you're getting rude comments by instant messenger print them out and give them to your parents.
 They could contact the police if the messages are threatening or if there are so many of them that they could be considered to be harassment.
 Change your IM details and only give them to genuine friends.

-If you are a parent and are concerned about cyber bullying, you can contact Bullying UK through our support services, either by email, live chat or over the phone on 0808 800 2222
+If you are a parent and are concerned about cyber bullying, you can contact Bullying UK through our support services, on 0808 800 2222

 You can also find more information on cyber bullying and tips on how to bring up the issue with your child at Internet Matters.